sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 ## Dependencies For the Plugins

-The following dependencies is required:
+The following dependencies are required:

 - [nerd-font](https://github.com/ryanoasis/nerd-fonts#font-installation) for `vim-devicons`;
 - [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) for `fzf.vim`;
-- Run `brew install ctags` for `coc-python` extention;
+- Run `brew install ctags` for `coc-python` extension;

 More details will be explained as we go.